Your Charleston Corneal Surgeon

 What is the Cornea?

 The cornea is a remarkable structure that helps to focus light and protect the internal structures of your eye.
 The shape of the cornea is important to focus the light properly on the retina, which is in the back of the eye, for crisp vision.
-It is also important that the cornea remain clear so the light can pass through to the retina without being interrupted.
+It is also important that the cornea remains clear so the light can pass through to the retina without being interrupted.
 If the cornea gets hazy or cloudy, or if the shape of the cornea becomes irregular, vision can be impaired.
 Some causes of this include age, trauma or disease.
 When vision is impaired enough to affect your daily functioning, it may need to be totally or partially replaced by a corneal transplant procedure.

 Penetrating Keratoplasty (PK)

 If the entire thickness of the cornea is unhealthy, a full thickness corneal transplant is required.
 This is called a penetrating keratoplasty (PK).
-During a PK, a perfectly round circle of cornea is removed and replaced with donor tissue.
+During a PK, a perfectly round circle of the cornea is removed and replaced with donor tissue.
 It is sutured into place with a stitch that is thinner than a human hair.
 During the surgery, you may hear the surgeon talking and feel pressure around the eye, but there is no pain and most patients report that the experience was comfortable.
 Obtaining the best final vision after a corneal transplant can take 6-12 months.
 After three to four months, your sutures will be slowly removed over several visits in order to make the shape of the cornea as round as possible.
 Glasses or a contact lens will be prescribed at the end of the healing period.
 If a problem arises with the eye at any time after surgery, you MUST call our office immediately at (843) 797-3676.
 Broken sutures, infections, or graft rejection can occur at any time and needs to be addressed immediately.
 In most instances, there are no complications and better vision is achieved in the end.

 Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK)